reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 {{% image alt="settings" src="images/posts/getting-started-with-spring-security/unsecure.JPG" %}}

-#### Custom Filters
+#### 5. Add Custom Filters
-Spring Security provides all the security by executing a sequence of filters in a chain.
-There might be cases where we might need to add additional check to the request before it reaches the controller.
-In order to facilitate this, Spring provides us with the below methods that help us add a custom filter at the desired position in the chain
+Spring provides security by executing a sequence of filters in a chain.
+There might be cases where we might need to add additional checks to the request before it reaches the controller.
+In order to facilitate this, Spring Security provides us with the below methods that helps us add a custom filter at the desired position in the chain.
 - **addFilterBefore(Filter filter, Class<? extends Filter> beforeFilter)** : This method lets us add the custom filter before the specified filter in the chain.
 - **addFilterAfter(Filter filter, Class<? extends Filter> afterFilter)** : This method lets us add the custom filter after the specified filter in the chain.
 - **addFilterAt(Filter filter, Class<? extends Filter> atFilter)** : This method lets us add the custom filter at the specified filter in the chain.

-Let's take a look at its configuration:
+Let's take a look at a sample configuration:
 ````java
 @Configuration
 @EnableWebSecurity